 Canadian artist, R.C.A.

 Little works with oil, watercolor and ink.
-He is known for his street scenes of the cities of Montreal and Quebec.
+He is known for his street scenes in the cities of Montreal and Quebec City.
 These are often represented under the snow.
-It painted also urban scenes with adults and children leaving with their hockey stick.
-His characters are animated and interprets beautifully the movement of crowds and congestion in narrow streets.
+He also populates his urban scenes of adults and children running on the street, their hockey stick under his arm.
+His characters are animated and he admirably interprets the movement of his crowds or bottling in the narrow streets.

 Achat et vente de tableaux du peintre John Little.
 Contactez-nous à l'une de nos galeries pour vendre ou acheter des oeuvres d'art de John Little